-In preparation for the May 1, 2018, filing deadline for calendar year 2017, a total of 182,846 forms were distributed from December 2017 to mid-January 2018 to 6,990 state, county, and local government entities for distribution to public officials, public employees, and candidates required to comply with the Ethics Act.
+In preparation for the May 1, 2019 filing deadline for calendar year 2018, a total of 201,035 Statement of Financial Interests forms were distributed between December 2018 and mid-January 2019 to 7,001 state, county, and local government entities for distribution to public officials, public employees, and candidates required to comply with the Ethics Act.
 All filers are given the option to electronically file at the Commission's website in lieu of completing a paper form.
 However, a filer using the Commission's online filing system must ensure that copy(ies) of the form are filed with all required filing location(s).

-For calendar year 2016 (filing year 2017), there were 5,437 individuals who filed Statements of Financial Interests with the Commission.
-Of those who filed, 2,853 (52%) filed electronically through the Commission's website, which is a 58% increase in electronic filings from the previous year.
-Direct filers with the Commission consisted of 359 candidates for public office; 1,316 constables and deputy constables; and 275 cabinet members and staff.
-An additional 2,067 direct filers included state officials, former state employees and members of state boards and commissions.
-Indirect filers totaled 1,420 and consisted of local government individuals who filed voluntarily with the Commission are public documents and are available online for public inspection in the e-library, which may be accessed via the Commission's website at www.ethics.pa.gov.
+For calendar year 2017 (filing year 2018), there were 6,985 individuals who filed Statements of Financial Interests with the Commission.
+Of those who filed, 4,307 (62%) filed electronically through the Commission's website, which is a 10% increase in electronic filings from the previous year.
+Direct filers with the Commission consisted of 316 candidates for public office; 1,356 constables and deputy constables; and 262 cabinet members and staff.
+An additional 3,528 direct filers included state officials, former state employees and members of state boards and commissions.
+Indirect filers totaled 1,523 and consisted of local government individuals who filed voluntarily with the Commission.
+Statements of Financial Interests filed with the Commission are public documents and are available online for public inspection in the e-library which may be accessed via the Commission's website at www.ethics.pa.gov.